mongodb/docs/mongodb/source/index.rst

 - What is MongoDB
 - What's new in the most recent release.
-- MongoDB Resources
+- Other MongoDB Resources
-- Getting involved (reporting bugs)
+- Getting Involved in the Project (reporting bugs)
-- About the documentation
+- About this Documentation

 Getting Started
 ---------------